Blog written September 23, 2019

 And since that 7 days ago I’ve cried too often.
 Realizing I still had not fully forgiven myself.
 For what we co-created beyond and far before this so called reality.
 For what I could not control or fix or help for him; and still cannot.
 For the path he continues to manifest which now pains our children.
 And for the gratitude of knowing I had- and did save myself.
 I had not forgiven fully, nor surrendered to what is and continues to be.
 I am not sure I ever will when the solution to chose health seems so simple.
 But it to most it is not simple, or easy.
 It takes a lot to own your stuff.
 To wade through a lifetime of upsets to your psyche.
 To find balance and ease and alignment with your soul self.
 To forgive what you could not control and, it was not in your power to do so for another.

 And so I cry.
-Thinking of the love I felt for him, and others, that I had to walk away from to keep healthy.
+Thinking of the loves I left behind; that I had to walk away from to keep healthy.
 Perhaps my boundaries are too rigid now simply because I never had them.
-Perhaps I am running out of patience and tolerance for selfish and self serving people; or those who continue to make poor choices and re-enact episodes like old tv reruns.
+Perhaps I am running out of patience and tolerance for selfish and self serving people; or those who continue to make poor choices and re-enact episodes like old TV reruns.

 As I re-entered Sams Valley I was tired.
 Complacent.
 Ambivalent.
 Feeling entirely done here.
 At the same time I surrendered to what the universe wants for me.
 I came home a day early.
 The next day out of state folks wanted to see my house specifically; and then again today.
 I am not excited, nor do I care.
 I feel at this point it doesn’t matter whether I stay here or go elsewhere.
 Although this was predetermined to be a temporary home.
 I knew it when I came.
 I long to return north where the grass is truly greener, the fire danger non existent, the summers much cooler, and to be closer to my kids.
 It no longer is about leaving for the things I hate here.
 It’s become about the new adventures that awaits me.
 For to stay here is to stagnate my own growth and desires.
 Plus, the memory of too many griefs I suffered here still lingers more than I care to admit.